 Propulsion systems and their associated power and thermal management sub-systems are critical to the performance, operability, readiness and life-cycle costs of naval air vehicles.
 Specifically, the speed and range of fighter and strike aircraft are strongly dependent on gas-turbine engines and their specific thrust and fuel efficiency.
 In addition, turbine-propulsion systems are the primary fleet-readiness driver and the largest cost in operational systems.
 Improvements in these propulsion-related systems have the greatest potential to increase aircraft range, speed operability, readiness and other positive mission capabilities while reducing life-cycle costs.

-A current focus area is Next Generation Air Dominance (NGAD) enablers.
+A current focus area is Next Generation Propulsion Enablers (NGP-E).
 Advancements in integrated propulsion, power and thermal managements are essential to meet desired warfighter needs for future carrier-based tactical fighter and strike aircraft.